-In the summer of 1925, the struggling town of Dayton, Tennessee hosted a trial that claimed national headlines and divided the nation — the Scopes Monkey Trial, the first major anti-Evolution court case.
+In the summer of 1925, the struggling town of Dayton, Tennessee hosted a trial that claimed national headlines and divided the country — the Scopes Monkey Trial, the first major anti-Evolution court case.
 Nothing to See Here is the story of Frank Robinson, the man who built the trial as a publicity stunt for his town, and May Robinson, his wife who longs to save her family from falling apart in a seemingly Godless town.
 Of course, notorious reporter H.L.
 Mencken is there to spin their story — and to uncover what the truth behind the trial really is.

 Nothing to See Here uses a jazz and Appalachian inspired score to explore what happens when two contradictory worlds collide.
 Set against the backdrop of a Vaudeville bill, the musical turns private matters into public entertainment.